peer/db/README.md

 easily find results they want, without having to write queries.
 The system also allows multiple data sources to be used and merged together.

-As a demonstration we provide a search service for Wikipedia articles and Wikidata data.
+As a demonstration we provide a search service for Wikipedia articles and Wikidata data at [https://wikipedia.peerdb.org:8080/](https://wikipedia.peerdb.org:8080/) (**work in progress**).

 ## Installation